-That week, I learned that Ivan really likes all kinds of noodles and a dish called Chicken-Rice and I suspect I ate the best Chinese food in Singapore.
-Ivan told me about the history of his city and of his family and the story of how they came from China to Singapore.
-He told me about his parents, his sister, his wife and her family and about his sons.
+That week, I learned that Ly likes all kinds of noodles and a dish called Chicken-Rice and I suspect I ate the best Chinese food in Singapore.
+He told me about the history of his city and about his family and the story of how they came from China to Singapore.
+He told me about his parents, his sister and about his family and sons.
 He asked me questions about my husband, children, parents and family background.
-Ivan is a Chinese Christian, formerly a Buddhist monk.
-My parents are from New York, I grew up in northern California and am of Jewish Eastern European, Irish Catholic,

-Revolutionary War Protestant and a small percentage of Native American descent.
-Basically, a product of the American melting pot who practices Judaism.

-Over the next three days, we talked about our spiritual beliefs and our psychotherapy practices.
-We also learned that we both had studied martial arts which had greatly influenced our lives and spirituality.
-We were from different parts of the planet, different cultures and spoke vastly different languages with different alphabets, yet we had so much in common and connected like a brother and sister who had known each other their whole lives.
-During our three days together, Ivan and I talked and laughed and cemented a deep friendship and professional relationship that has sustained us not only through our doctoral program experience but also through personal tragedies and losses.
-This friendship, as well as other important connections I have made at PSP, have been the most important part of my graduate school experience.
-Was my academic education at PSP excellent?
+Ly is a Chinese Christian, formerly a Buddhist monk.
+My parents are from New York, I grew up in northern California and am primarily of Jewish Eastern European and Irish Catholic descent.
+Basically, a product of the American melting pot!
+Over the next three days, Ly and I talked about our spiritual beliefs and our psychotherapy practices.
+We also learned that we both had studied martial arts which had greatly influenced our lives and spirits.
+We were from different parts of the planet, different cultures and spoke vastly different languages with different alphabets, yet had so much in common and connected like a brother and sister who had known each other their whole lives.
+During our three days together, Ly and I talked and laughed and cemented a deep friendship and professional relationship that have sustained us not only through our doctoral program experience but also through personal tragedies and losses.
+This friendship, as well as other important connections I made during those years, were the most important part of my graduate school experience.
+Was my academic education excellent?
 Yes!
 Was the cross-cultural perspective illuminating, unique and inspiring?
 Yes!
 But what sustained me, what really mattered to me were the intimate connections.

-I had two more cross-cultural educational experiences prior to the start of class in Bali.
-The first occurred when on my way to a seminar on behavioral medicine in Singapore, I got lost.
-My phone was not working and I became anxious I was going to be late.
+On another international educational excursion, I was walking from my hotel in Singapore to a seminar on behavioral medicine in another part of the city, when I got lost.
+My phone was not working and I worried I was going to be late.
 Somewhat frantic, I found someone on the street who spoke English.
 I asked them for directions.
 Not only did this kind, elderly gentleman give me directions, but he insisted on walking me all the way to the office building where the class was being held.
-He then insisted on using his own cell phone to call the office and make certain they let me into the building!
-Again, I felt grateful and valued, but with shame remembered times when people on the streets in Boston had asked me for directions and I had ignored them, not wanting to be late for something in my own life I deemed more important than offering help.
+He insisted on using his own cell phone to call the office and make certain they let me into the building!
+I felt grateful and valued, but remembered with shame the times when people on the streets in Boston had asked me for directions and I had ignored them, not wanting to be late for something in my own life I deemed more important than offering help.
 I had been too busy to be kind.